-- TED TALKS WAR AND PEACE- Presented by ITVS, this TED-style one hour special examines issues related to war and peace, focusing especially on how post-9/11 veterans are affected by both as they transition out of the military.
+- AMERICAN HOMEFRONT is an award winning public media collaboration focused on the lives of military personnel, veterans and their families.
+American Homefront chronicles the challenges and successes of the American military, emphasizing the changing nature of military service and the transition of recent veterans into civilian life.
+Station partners include WUNC (Chapel Hill, NC) KPCC (Pasadena, CA), KPBS TV/FM (San Diego, CA); WUSF FM (Tampa, FL); Texas Public Radio (San Antonio, TX) and North Country Public Radio (Canton, NY). - TED TALKS WAR AND PEACE- Presented by ITVS, this TED-style one-hour special examines issues related to war and peace, focusing especially on how post-9/11 veterans are affected by both as they transition out of the military.
 From the latest PTSD research findings and state-of-the-science prosthetics, to the travails and triumphs of veteran caregivers, the special will feature contributions from experts in the field and high-profile speakers. - THE VIETNAM WAR (Fall 2017) The Vietnam War, a film by Ken Burns and Lynn Novick, is a multi-part documentary film series that sheds new light on the military, political, cultural, social, and human dimensions of a tragedy of epic proportions.
-The Vietnam War took the lives of 58,000 Americans and as many as three million Vietnamese; polarized American society as nothing has since the Civil War, fundamentally challenged Americans' faith in our leaders, our government, and many of our most respected institutions; and called into question the belief in our own exceptionalism. - The World War: Broadcast Television Mini Series (2017).
-The World War, by American Experience will coincide with the 100th anniversary of America's entrance into World War I. The project will highlight important themes, including the emergence of American power in world affairs; women's changing roles during wartime; and the heroism of African American soldiers on the battlefield despite deep-seated discrimination at home and abroad.
-The program will have multiple components including digital and PBS LearningMedia assets.
+The Vietnam War took the lives of 58,000 Americans and as many as three million Vietnamese; polarized American society as nothing has since the Civil War, fundamentally challenged Americans' faith in our leaders, our government, and many of our most respected institutions; and called into question the belief in our own exceptionalism.

+• The Great War (2017).
+The Great War, by American Experience coincided with the 100th anniversary of America's entrance into World War I. The project highlighted important themes, including the emergence of American power in world affairs; women's changing roles during wartime; and the heroism of African American soldiers on the battlefield despite deep-seated discrimination at home and abroad.
+The program has multiple components including digital and PBS LearningMedia assets.

 At the local level, CPB provides stations grants to produce multimedia content, work with community-based partners, inspire greater dialogue around issues and solutions, and facilitate veterans' transition to civilian life.
-With continued funding, CPB could help support more of the following types of station services:
+With increased funding, CPB could help support more of the following types of station services: